Is VDI the answer to the current desktop challenges?

 - The fork-lift upgrade of whole PC environments is relatively costly in terms of time and money.
 You have the capital costs in terms of hardware and software along with the rollout and associated costs.

-- Rebuilding and reimaging PCs is probably is probably the most hated of all the jobs undertaken by a service team.
+- Rebuilding and reimaging PCs is probably the most hated of all the jobs undertaken by a service team.

 How can desktop virtualisation mitigate those challenges?